dlbs0/internet-midi-jam/README.md

 # internet-midi-jam

-A web app to allow midi devices to jam together over WebRTC
+A web app to allow midi devices to jam together over WebRTC.

+Uses Vue, vuetify, and the peerjs libraries to make it all work.
+Deployed with cloudflare pages.

+Live at internet-midi-jam.pages.dev

 ## Project setup